-In Fig.~\ref{fig:CMSxj}, we compute $x_{jZ}$ distribution for $Z^0\,+\,$jet both in p+p and $0-30\%$ Pb+Pb collisions and find that our calculations can give quiet decent description of the CMS data.
+In Fig.~\ref{fig:CMSxj}, we compute $x_{jZ}$ distribution for $Z^0\,+\,$jet in both p+p and $0-30\%$ Pb+Pb collisions at $\sqrt{s_{NN}}=$5.02 TeV compared with the CMS data.
+The $\chi^2/\rm d.o.f$ are also presented in the figures indicating that our calculations are consistent with the experimental data, but the p+p baseline needs to be improved.
 Note here that selected $Z^0\,+\,$jet pairs are required to be almost back-to-back~($\Delta\phi_{jZ}>7\pi/8$).
-Relative to the p+p baseline, in Pb+Pb collisions, we find that $x_{jZ}$ distribution is shifted toward smaller value, which shows an enhancement at $0<x_{jZ}<0.7$ and suppression at $0.7<x_{jZ}<2$.
-It's understood that $x_{jZ}$ represents the transverse momentum imbalance of $Z^0$ and jet, for each $Z^0\,+\,$jet pair, the values of $x_{jZ}$ decrease by the jet energy loss, and thus are shifted to smaller $x_{jZ}$ observed in the final-state.
+Relative to the p+p baseline, in Pb+Pb collisions, we find that the $x_{jZ}$ distribution is shifted toward smaller values, exhibiting an enhancement at $0<x_{jZ}<0.7$ and suppression at $0.7<x_{jZ}<2$.
+As $x_{jZ}$ represents the transverse momentum imbalance of $Z^0$ and jet, that for each $Z^0\,+\,$jet pair, the values of $x_{jZ}$ decrease owing to the jet energy loss and thus are shifted to a smaller $x_{jZ}$ observed in the final state.

-Besides, shown in Fig.~\ref{fig:bjetraa}, we investigate the nuclear modification factor $R_{AA}$ of inclusive b-jet in Pb+Pb collisions at $\sqrt{s_{NN}}=2.76$~TeV comparing with the CMS measurements~\cite{Chatrchyan:2013exa} to test our model calculations.
-And we find that, both in central and peripheral Pb+Pb collisions, our theoretical calculations give fairly well description on the nuclear modification of b-jet yield.
+In Fig.~\ref{fig:bjetraa}, we investigate the nuclear modification factor $R_{AA}$ of the inclusive b-jet in Pb+Pb collisions at $\sqrt{s_{NN}}=2.76$~TeV in comparison with the CMS measurements~\cite{Chatrchyan:2013exa} to test our model calculations.
+The values of $\chi^2/\rm d.o.f$ are shown in each panel of Fig.~\ref{fig:bjetraa} to quantify the deviation of our calculations from the CMS data for different centrality bins.
+We find that our calculations are essentially consistent with the experimental data, but we may pay attention to some discrepancies.
+First, our theoretical results show weak $p_T$ dependence but the experimental $R_{AA}$ appears to increase visibly with the jet $p_T$ in the $10-30\%$ and $30-50\%$ centrality bins.
+Second, some data points ($p_T=100$~GeV at $0-10\%$ and $10-30\%$, $p_T=210$~GeV at $30-50\%$ and $50-100\%$) cannot be well described by our calculations.